yelnady/Language-Identifier/README.md

 - A model that detects 11 spoken languages with an accuracy of 98%.
+Built using Keras, TensorFlow.
-- Supported Languages: English , French , Italian , Romany , German , Portuguese, Mandarin, Vietnamese, Arabic, Dutch , and Spanish.
+- Supported Languages: English , French , Italian , Romany , German , Portuguese, Mandarin, Vietnamese, Arabic, Dutch, and Spanish.
 - Available at [language-identifier.ai-camp.org](language-identifier.ai-camp.org).